jerryok826/eFuse_voltmeter/README.md

 ## Project Description
 eFuse_Voltmeter is a protection circuit for down stream devices.
 The initial reason was to protect a Ham radio when doing bias adjustments mosfet power transistors.

-It can be powered from wall wart or a battery.
+It can be powered from any DC power source between 5 to 25 volts.

 Features:
 1. Reverse power protection.